superchordate/rshiny-template-auth/README.md

 Settings must be manually lined up in Identity Platform as well as global.R which controls the UI and some limited server-side checks.

+*During these steps, you might see a pop-up that says "Cloud Functions API has not been used in project testauth-451418 before or it is disabled."
+You can ignore this and click "CLOSE".

 * Initialize Project on Google Cloud Platform (GCP): Create a new project to make it easier to delete all the resources when you are finished testing.
   - Follow the steps at https://developers.google.com/workspace/guides/create-project including setting up a billing account.
 Don't worry, you won't get charged until you hit 50,000 monthly active users<sup>[1](https://cloud.google.com/identity-platform/pricing)</sup>.
 You can set up [billing alerts](https://cloud.google.com/billing/docs/how-to/budgets) to be more sure you won't see high billing.
   - Go to https://console.cloud.google.com/customer-identity/providers and click "Enable Identity Platform."